Ritesh-Sivanathan/toolbox/README.md

 # Mathematical Toolbox

 This project is a toolbox of all the mathematical functions one could need.
-I will continue developing it to match my ever evolving mathematical skills -- for reference, I am currently working through Howard Anton and Chris Rorres' Linear Algebra, and just last month I wrapped up all the single-variable calculus in Morris Kline's Calculus: An Intuitive and Physical Approach.

-Once this project is more mature, I plan to use it primarily to develop my more complex projects.
+Just a way to apply the mathematics I'm learning

 ## Currently Supported Functions